sanchitvj/sanchitvj/README.md

 **Here are some ideas to get you started:**

 - Temporarily not active on GitHub, working on a research, will be back soon with something exciting.
-- 🔭 I’m currently working on Deep Learning, Computer Vision, and Object Detection.
+- 🔭 I’m currently working on Deep Learning Computer Vision.
 - ⚙ Kaggle Competitions I'm part of:
   - [Cassava Leaf Disease Classification](https://www.kaggle.com/c/cassava-leaf-disease-classification)
     - 🥈 Completed, Top 4%, 149/3900(Silver Medal)